vippsas/vipps-partner/README.md

 Assist merchants in development of the merchants' integration.
 Typically, a consultancy firm doing development for the merchant.
-A reseller partner does not use the Vipps APIs on behalf of the merchant.
+A reseller partner does not use the API platform on behalf of the merchant.

 Merchants that use a reseller partner must
 *provide the API keys to the integration partner*.